aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/README.md

 <img src="../screenshots/10-spiceworks-kb-articles.png" width="850" alt="Spiceworks Knowledge Base Articles">

-The knowledge base articles were shared with the team so they could be used as reusable support documentation.
+The built-in knowledge base articles can be shared with the team to support team productivity, avoid duplicate work on the same support topics, and make the guidance available to everyone in one central place.
+They can serve as centralized support resources for IT support teams.

 <img src="../screenshots/11-spiceworks-kb-share-settings.png" width="850" alt="Spiceworks Knowledge Base Share Settings">

 ---

-## 2. Canned Responses Practice
+## 2. Canned Responses

 Reusable canned responses were created to support consistent communication with users.